pulumi/pulumi-google-native/README.md

-# Next Generation Google Cloud Pulumi Provider (preview)
+# Native Google Cloud Pulumi Provider (preview)

-The Next Generation Google Cloud Provider for Pulumi lets you use Google Cloud resources in your cloud programs.
+The native Google Cloud Provider for Pulumi lets you use Google Cloud resources in your cloud programs.